Grant Kirkhope on 'Banjo Kazooie Re-Jiggyed': "I look back and I go, how the bloody hell did that happen?"

 Kirkhope’s trumpet-wielding days also came in handy at another point during the production of Re-Jiggyed.
 As Kirkhope mastered the instrument in his youth he befriended Simply Red‘s Tim Kellet, and the two have been friends for “donkey’s years”.

-Kirkhope thought it would be “fun for him” to cover Bubblegloop Swamp, and asked Keller if he’d take a shot at it.
-Keller said he’d “have a go” at the song and the result is the Bubblegloop Swamp version that ended up on the album, which Kirkhope says is “mostly [Keller’s] track”.
+Kirkhope thought it would be “fun for him” to cover Bubblegloop Swamp, and asked Kellett if he’d take a shot at it.
+Kellett said he’d “have a go” at the song and the result is the Bubblegloop Swamp version that ended up on the album, which Kirkhope says is “mostly [Kellett’s] track”.

 Similarly, the guitar-shredding Rusty Bucket Bay cover features Jules Conroy (also known as YouTuber FamilyJules) who Kirkhope credits as a “good friend and a great player”.